Find out how to pick the right subject for your final uni project with this handy guide.

 While searching for the right dissertation topic, consider the logistics of your project.
 It’s a complex project that involves loads of planning.
 Time management is the nemesis of every student, and you’ll need to leave enough to check over your work, word count, referencing, and methodology.
 If your research involves interviews or questionnaires, remember that you’ll need to involve other people in your project and plan accordingly.

 You should be doing your research before you’ve even settled on a dissertation topic.
 Check if elements of your proposed topic have appeared in peer-reviewed literature, and look for relevant books and articles.
 If there isn’t much pre-existing research, you’ll need to consider whether the topic is viable.

 Writing a dissertation is a long and complex process, so the sooner you start working on it, the better your mark will be.
 Good luck with the project!

 What’s your dissertation about?
-Join our panel and let us know; you’ll get a free £10 Amazon voucher when you sign up.
+Join our panel and let us know; you’ll get 1000 reward points when you sign up.